 Following President Trump's decision, some Governments may want to demonstrate their continuing commitment to action to address climate change.
-Ministers may realise that while they may be held responsible for the welfare of their country's citizens, Governments, especially those in democracies, are often relatively powerless to reverse certain trends and trajectories.
+Ministers may have specific concerns about the rate at which natural capital is being plundered, species eliminated and greenhouse gasses emitted.
+They might also realise that while they may be held responsible for the welfare of their country's citizens, on their own Governments, especially those in democracies, are often relatively powerless to reverse certain trends and trajectories.
 Joint Government-business action may be required.
 Will companies respond to approaches, overtures and opportunities to play a part in collective and collaborative action?
 If they do, the challenge may be to ensure that corporate and political policies and strategies are aligned (Bleischwitz, 2004).